Free roofing estimate template

 Like most construction estimates, a roofing quote shows potential customers the estimated price to complete their roofing job.

-This means totaling up all the labor and material costs needed for job completion.
-The more specific your estimate is, the better.
+This means totaling the labor and material costs needed for job completion.
+The more specific your estimated roofing costs are, the better.
 A detailed roofing cost estimate:

 - Assures customers that you don’t cut corners and know what you’re doing.